whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-26-Luxor-Box-Special-Edition-Summer-Fun-Box-July-2016-Review.md

 ![1951 Maison Francaise Porte-Monnaie Camel](http://whatsupmailbox.com/images/LuxorBoxSpecialEditionSummerFunJuly20161951MaisonFrancaisePorteMonnaieCamel2.jpg)

-The 1951 branding can be found when you open the flap and you see their signature polka dot lining inside as well.
-This small pouch actually fits credit cards too (not just coins) so I used it as a card holder when I actually used this bag last weekend and it fits perfectly with all the other necessities I had in there.
+The 1951 branding can be found when you open the flap and you see their signature polka dot lining inside again.
+This small pouch actually fits credit cards too (not just coins) so I used it as a card holder when I used this bag last weekend and it fits perfectly with all the other necessities I had in there.
 A nice surprise to find and totally appreciated!

 <br>